mohdirfan-code/Braille-Translator/README.md

 2. Run each script in order, or chain them as needed.
 3. View the translated Braille output in `data/output/`.
 4. Check the structured JSON output in `data/`.

 ---

-## 📊 Demo Video

-A demo video showing the pipeline in action is included!
-See `demo_script.md` for a suggested narration or steps to create your own walkthrough.
-🎥 **[Include demo.mp4 here or a cloud link]**

----